 Why Business Documents Are High-Risk

 AI tools perform well on short drafts and general-purpose writing.
 No one needs to reinvent the wheel when writing a blog post on “10 ways to save water.”
-The risk increases when the output comes specific documents or subjects where precision matters.
-In our example, a regulatory filing was misinterpreted.
-But there are also risks in summarizing financial reports, legal briefs, and academic research.
+The risk increases when the output summarizes specific documents or is asked to summarize large amounts of information.
+In the earlier example, a long regulatory filing was misinterpreted.
+There are also risks in summarizing financial reports, legal briefs, and academic research.

-In these cases, a hallucination can have serious consequences, including fines and opening your organization to the risk of legal action.
+In business and academic cases, a hallucination can have serious consequences, including fines or opening your organization to the risk of legal action.

-The more technical, dense, or data-heavy the source material, the higher the hallucination risk.
-This is especially true for documents containing tables, charts, and numerical data, which current models can misread or misinterpret.
+The more technical, dense, or data-heavy the source material, the more it needs a fact check.
+This is especially true for documents containing tables, charts, and large amounts of numerical data, which current public models can sometimes misread or misinterpret.

 Can You Prompt to Reduce Hallucinations?

-How you instruct the model affects your output accuracy.
+How you instruct the model affects your output.
 So, yes, you can prompt to help reduce hallucinations.
-However, in my experience, you’ll still get them with longer documents due to memory limitations.
+However, in my experience, you’ll still get them now and then, especially with longer documents.

 Here’s a sample prompt you can use to help reduce LLM hallucinations (disclaimer: you should still fact check the output).